 3 · Link Target Definitions

-Where links are used for menus and navigation or to send users to a different site or area on the page the text for all links needs to be understandable when used without a surrounding sentence or button.
+Where links are used for menus and navigation or to send users to a different site or area on the page, the text for all links needs to be understandable when seen out of context.
 Navigation elements, such as buttons, should have the correct role assigned to them.
 Alternative navigation elements, such as a breadcrumb trail, sitemap or search facility are beneficial.
 Use of link target icons should be consistent, familiar and labelled appropriately to be fully accessible.

 Outcomes and Scores

 |Embedded links fully appropriate and all interactive elements have accessible names.||100%|

 |Most links understandable or provided in sentences.
 May have some duplicates.
 Button or icon links also have accessible names.||67%|

 |Non-defined links such as 'click here' or just 'download', but with explanatory title attributes.||33%|